 The water budget compares the inflows to and outflows from the Indio Subbasin.
-The difference between inflows and outflows defines the change in storage over a specific time period, in this case, WY 2021-2022.
-The annual water balance for the Indio Subbasin in WY 2021-2022 shows a decrease in groundwater storage of 66,547 acre-feet (AF), largely due to the reduction in groundwater replenishment at WWR-GRF.
+The difference between inflows and outflows defines the change in storage over a specific time period, in this case, WY 2022-2023.
+The annual water balance for the Indio Subbasin in WY 2022-2023 shows an increase in groundwater storage of 129,357 acre-feet (AF), largely due to the continued groundwater replenishment at WWR-GRF.
 A discussion of major inflows and outflows from the Indio Subbasin is presented below and a stacked bar chart of total groundwater inflows and outflows is presented on Figure 7-1.
-Some elements of the methodology used in calculating the water balance change in storage were modified in WY 2021-2022, including use of the numerical model to be more consistent with the 2022 Alternative Plan Update, as explained below.
-The numerical model was updated from December 2019 through September 2022.
+Some elements of the methodology used in calculating the water balance change in storage were modified in WY 2022-2023, including use of the numerical model to be more consistent with the 2022 Alternative Plan Update, as explained below.
+The numerical model was updated from December 2019 through September 2023.